mosquito/argclass/docs/config-generation.md

 credentials.
 Treat the output file like any credential-bearing file:

 - Set restrictive permissions when writing to disk.
-- Avoid dumping to shared locations or sending to stdout in contexts where logs may be captured.
+- Avoid dumping to shared locations or to stdout in contexts where logs may be captured.
-- Prefer the `EnvConfigGenerator` form when you want to record config in a way that's easy to load via a secret-manager wrapper.
+- Prefer `EnvConfigGenerator` when you want to record config in a way that's easy to load via a secret-manager wrapper.

 ## Limitations

-- **Subparsers are skipped.** Subparsers represent runtime branches, not config-time state.
-Mixing them into one file blurs the model.
-  Each subparser can be dumped separately by passing the subparser instance to the generator.
+- **Subparsers are skipped.** They represent runtime branches, not config-time state.
+Dump each subparser separately by passing its instance to the generator.
 - **JSON has no comments.** Help text is dropped in JSON output;
   INI, TOML, and `.env` formats include it.
+- **Mid-parse ordering.** CLI flags appearing AFTER `--generate-config` are not reflected in the dump — argparse invokes the action synchronously and the action exits.
+Put overrides before the generation flag.
 - **TOML is emitted by a minimal hand-rolled writer.** It covers the types argclass supports (`str`, `int`, `float`, `bool`, `list`, `None`).
 Exotic values fall back to `str()`.